 In May, the Sacramento Bee wrote about how a showdown between California and the attorney general was inevitable.
 Kern County Sheriff Donny Youngblood told the Bee that federal justice officials and the liberal state were on a “collision course.”
 This is partly because of everything California represents to its detractors: environmental regulations, gun control, and hippies.
 And Sessions leans to the right not just of the state, but of many in his own party. (“He is an outlier in terms of how he thinks about drug policy even with the Republican Party,” Michael Collins, the deputy director for national affairs at the Drug Policy Alliance in Washington, told The Guardian last year.)

-The planned sweep is in response to SB-54, which California Governor Jerry Brown signed in October.
+The sweep was in response to SB-54, which California Governor Jerry Brown signed in October.
 It bans state and local agencies from “holding” undocumented immigrants for U.S. Immigration and Customs Enforcement (ICE) and prevents local law enforcement agencies from asking about someone’s immigration status.
 The bill also prohibits creating new contracts or expanding old ones to use California law enforcement facilities as immigration detention centers.

 Although Brown wrote in a signing message that “[SB-54] does not prevent Immigration and Customs Enforcement of the Department of Homeland Security from doing their own work in any way,” the Trump administration still believed the liberal state was thumbing its nose at the federal government.